jrosebr1/pyemotionwheel/README.md

 ### Tertiary emotions

-Retrieve all tertiery emotions (i.e., third and final level of the wheel):
+Retrieve all tertiary emotions (i.e., third and final level of the wheel):

 ```python
 >>> wheel.tertiary_emotions()